dotnet/aspnetcore/README.md

 ## Running the samples

-1. Clone the ASP.NET 5 Home repository: https://github.com/aspnet/home
+1. Clone the ASP.NET Core Home repository: https://github.com/aspnet/home
 2. Change directory to the folder of the sample you want to run
 3. Run ```dnu restore``` to restore the packages required by that sample.
 4. You should see a bunch of output as all the dependencies of the app are downloaded from MyGet.